 Excerpts from the question and answer session and learning from the interaction with Deeksha:

-How does a student need to prepare to get into this role?
+How does a student need to prepare to start a career in NRI Banking?

 Listed here are the steps that a student needs to follow: